kyma-project/community/capabilities/display-name.md

 ---
 <!-- above metadata will be used on kyma.project.io page to display nice name of capability and have a reference to label that should be used while fetching from ZenHub/GitHub the information about related Epics and their delivery plan   -->

-## Goal
+## Scope

-This is one paragraph that explains what is the goal of the capability.
+This is one paragraph that explains what is the scope of the capability.
 Short paragraph explanation what is the purpose of the capability.

 ## Vision